 Master of Science in Nutrition and Health Promotion

 Applicants must hold an undergraduate degree from a regionally accredited U.S. college or university or an overseas institution of higher learning recognized by the Ministry of Education in the home country.
-The following prerequisite courses are required and may be taken at other U.S. regionally accredited colleges or universities or a higher education institution abroad which is recognized by the Ministry of Education in the home country.
-Courses may be in progress at the time of application, but,if accepted, the applicant must complete any prerequisites before the start of the program:
+The following prerequisite courses are required and may be taken at any U.S. regionally accredited colleges or universities or a higher education institution abroad which is recognized by the Ministry of Education in the home country.
+Courses may be in progress at the time of application, but, if accepted, the applicant must complete all prerequisites before the start of the program:

 - Inorganic Chemistry with a lab (at Simmons, CHEM 111 or CHEM 113)

 - Organic Chemistry with a lab (at Simmons, CHEM 112 or CHEM 114)

 - Human Anatomy and Physiology I and II with labs (at Simmons, BIOL 231 and BIOL 232)

 - Introductory Nutrition* (at Simmons, NUTR 111* or NUTR 112)

 - Introduction to Community Nutrition (at Simmons, NUTR 237)